PPC 7 min read

 Where do you want to capture your audience or potential customers after clicking your ad?
 Are you going to use a landing page or an app?
 Does your digital infrastructure have tracking codes in place?
 Does your app have deep links?

-Having a well-built digital infrastructure will help you not just in having a higher chance of getting potential customers, but receive important data that will help you get an idea on how to optimize Facebook ads in the future.
+Having a well-built digital infrastructure will not just help you have a higher chance of getting potential customers, but also receive important data that will help you get an idea on how to optimize Facebook ads in the future.

 2. Translate Your Data Into Ads